Al Maktoum International Airport: Construction

 The 4500 × 60 m runway was completed in 2007 after 600 days of construction with tests planned over the following six to eight months in order to fulfill its CAT III-C requirements.
 Construction of the airport's cargo terminal, the Al Maktoum Airport Cargo Gateway, which cost around US$75 million, was 50% complete by the end of 2008.

 During the first phase of the project, the airport was planned to handle around 200000 t of cargo per year, with the possibility of increasing to 800000 t.
 The passenger terminal at this phase was designed to have a capacity of 5 million passengers per year.
 It was planned to be the largest airport in the world in terms of freight handled, moving up to 12 e6t per year in 2013.
 It is expected to handle 150 million passengers by 2032.

 The project was originally expected to be fully operational by 2017, although the 2008 financial crisis subsequently postponed the completion of the complex to 2027.
 Previous working names for the airport complex have included "Jebel Ali International Airport", "Jebel Ali Airport City", and "Dubai World Central International Airport".
 The airport was eventually named the Al Maktoum International Airport after the House of Maktoum which rules the Emirate of Dubai.
-The total cost of the airport has been estimated by the Dubai government to be $82 billion.
+The total cost of the airport has been estimated by the Dubai government to be US$82 billion.